tig-nl/gls-woocommerce/readme.txt

 Requires at least: 4.6
 Tested up to: 5.3
 WC requires at least: 3.0
-WC Tested up to: 3.9
+WC tested up to: 3.9
 Requires PHP: 7.1
 Stable tag: 1.2.0
 License: CC-BY-NC-ND-3.0